Abathargh/iotsec-sensor-node/README.md

 }
 ```

 Another construct that is available from the Service module is the **ServicePool** class, a templated class with parametrized length usable through the template parameter.
-This allows the user to define a pool of schedulable services at compile-time, calling the acquisition functions and forwarding their payloads to the broker, with a period between one service acquisition+forwading and the other that is user configurable.
+This allows the user to define a pool of schedulable services at compile-time, calling the acquisition functions and forwarding their payloads to the broker, with a period between one service acquisition+forwarding and the other that is user configurable.
 The schedule that is followed for these operations has a round-robin policy:

 ```C++
 Iotsec::Service<String> presenceService("presence");